nayere6342/sep11-freedom-project/tool/learning-log.md

  	* _This is not that important overall_

-  * Also this might because of the fact that tt's pretty common to put all input handling and state updates before rendering begains.
+  * Also this might be because of the fact that it's pretty common to put all input handling and state updates before rendering begins.
   	*